MaryaneGradito/fish_parasite/README.md

 Question 1: Do we find evidence of personality (i.e., consistent differences in behaviour among individuals)?
 Does boldness, exploration and activity form a beavioural syndrome?

-Questions 2: Does parasitic infection impact the reatability of each trait and the strength of behavioural syndromes?
+Question 2: Does parasitic infection impact the repeatability of each trait and the strength of behavioural syndromes?

-+ Hypothesis 1: We expect that the repatability of the of the traits to be reduced because parasites should reduce between individual variance to maximize transmission.
++ Hypothesis 1: We expect that the repeatability of the traits to be reduced because parasites should reduce between individual variance to maximize transmission.
 Behavioural syndromes should be un-affected.

-+ Hypothesis 2: We expect that the repatability of the of the traits to increase because different parasite and host genotypes / immune systems will result in some parasites being more or less affected which should increase between individual variance.
++ Hypothesis 2: We expect that the repeatability of the traits to increase because different parasite and host genotypes / immune systems will result in some parasites being more or less affected which should increase between individual variance.
 Behavioural syndromes might be expected to become stronger (more correlated).

-Analsysi Step 2:
+Analysis Step 2:

 Question 2: How does behaviour change with parasite infection?

-Hypothesis 1: Parasites increase boldness, exploration, and activity because fish are intermediate hosts and increased boldness, activity etc results in a higher probability of predation which facilitates parasite host tranmissson.
+Hypothesis 1: Parasites increase boldness, exploration, and activity because fish are intermediate hosts and increased boldness, activity etc results in a higher probability of predation which facilitates parasite host transmission.

-+ Predition 1(H1): We expect mean boldness, exploration and activity to increase in indiviudals experimentally infected with parasite.
++ Prediction 1(H1): We expect mean boldness, exploration and activity to increase in indiviudals experimentally infected with parasites.

-Hypothesis 2: Parasites decrease boldness, exploration, and activity because because it's energetically costly to mount an immune response against parasite infection.
+Hypothesis 2: Parasites decrease boldness, exploration, and activity because it's energetically costly to mount an immune response against parasite infection.

-+ Predition 1(H1): We expect mean boldness, exploration and activity to decrease in indiviudals experimentally infected with parasite.
++ Prediction 1(H1): We expect mean boldness, exploration and activity to decrease in indiviudals experimentally infected with parasites.

 ### Statistical hypotheses